Rosen-Team-B/Rosen_B_2/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3.md

 ### Q&A:

 - Security issue: Only rosen users can use this (this part of the website will be integrated to the original website), making a new one may cause collision

+### Closing discussions:
+Agreements:

+- 10hrs per person a week
+- Every 2 week for a report to match the scrum flow

+Next Meeting:

+- Matthias will add all members in all teams into a MS Team as a communication channel with Rosen for exchane data and quick questions before meetings
+- Client liasons should collect email from all team members to get into MS teams
+- Future meetings online, in-person on campus, or in-person at the downtown office can be discussed and arranged.
+- The client meeting will be set on every Tue.
+13:30-14:30
+- The date of the next meeting: TBA (will be discussed on MS Team)